ascender1729/django-ecommerce-api/README.md

 ## Deployment

-For production deployment, make sure to:
+For production deployment:

 1. Set `DEBUG = False` in `settings.py`
+2. Use environment variables for sensitive information (e.g., `SECRET_KEY`, `DATABASE_URL`)
-2. Use a production-grade server like Gunicorn
+3. Use a production-grade server like Gunicorn
-3. Set up a reverse proxy with Nginx
+4. Set up a reverse proxy with Nginx
-4. Use environment variables for sensitive information
+5. Use a production database (e.g., PostgreSQL)
-5. Set up proper security measures (HTTPS, secure cookies, etc.)
+6. Implement proper security measures (HTTPS, secure cookies, etc.)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License